 It took creativity, and it took a sense of inclusivity.

 Next time you’re in a conversation with somebody, try asking what they think, or relate the topic to something they’re interested in.

 One of my biggest pet peeves is when somebody gets on their phone mid-conversation.
 It drives me crazy.

 I’m sitting here sharing a hilarious story, and you dive into Snapchat?
 Not cool, man.

-In a time when looking at our phones is more of a habit, a knee jerk reaction to boredom or anxiety, it’s almost become socially acceptable to zone out to Twitter during a dinner or conversation.
+In a time where looking at our phones has become a habit, a knee jerk reaction to boredom or anxiety, it’s almost become socially acceptable to zone out on Twitter during a dinner or conversation.

 Stop that shit.
 Stop it right now.
 Likeable people are freakishly present.
 They’re listening (a novel concept, I know), they’re engaged, they care about the person across from them.

 My neighbor is amazing at this.
 He always remembers what people have going on in their life.
 He listens intently, and is extremely engaged.
 He’s also one of the more likable people I know.